 What is a spending review?

-“Spending reviews” are a process by which government sets out detailed plans for public spending for government departments, typically several years ahead.
+“Spending reviews” in the UK are a process by which government sets out public spending plans for government departments.
+Spending plans are typically set for multiple years ahead, but can be set for just one year at a time.
 Spending reviews tend to coincide with the UK’s more frequent annual budget process, at which point considerable work is undertaken with other departments to develop detailed (multi-year) spending plans.

 Not all spending decisions take place at spending reviews.
-The Treasury will likely still make some spending announcements - on issues that need addressing relatively soon or are seen as political priorities - at ‘regular’ budgets.
+The Treasury often still makes some spending announcements at ‘regular’ budgets, including on issues that need addressing relatively soon or are seen as political priorities.
 The 2023 budget, for example, announced a package of measures aimed at tackling labour market inequality, such as improved childcare.
-The government will also outline headline levels of public spending beyond the end of the spending review period, including the capital and resource split but not specific allocations to departments or spending areas.
-19 This happens because the forecast that the government commissions from the OBR usually commissions to support budget decisions must be for the next 5 years, meaning that the Treasury must provide the OBR with its plans for the overall level of public spending for that period, which typically includes at least a couple of years that lie beyond the spending review period.
+The government also outlines headline levels of public spending beyond the end of the spending review period, including the capital and resource split but not specific allocations to departments or spending areas.
+16 This happens because the forecast that the government commissions from the OBR usually commissions to support budget decisions must be for the next 5 years, meaning that the Treasury must provide the OBR with its plans for the overall level of public spending for that period, which typically includes at least a couple of years that lie beyond the spending review period.
 These ‘pencilled in’ headline spending numbers are often criticised for appearing implausible – they are often revised up when a new spending review takes place, as in 2015 and 2019.
 This probably happens because pencilling in lower spending makes it easier for chancellors to appear as though they will meet their fiscal rules.
 See e.g., www.committees.parliament.uk/oralevidence/2995/html/

 Unlike budgets, spending reviews have no legal basis and are instead a ‘statement of intent’, which only attains real force when it is implemented through the annual ‘estimates’ process.